 How to Teach Young Children to Shoot a Basketball

-"Keeping sports simple and making learning fun is often much harder then we realize."— Dr. Brad Kayden, Early Learning in Sport Development Expert
+"Keeping sports simple and making learning fun can be much harder than is often initially realized."— Dr. Brad Kayden, Early Learning in Sport Development Expert

-- Why So Hard to Teach Young Children Sports?
+- How to Teach Young Children to Pass a Basketball

 Does your child shoot like he is passing?